What You Can Automate

 - Shows number of layers to check, the naming rules that will be applied, and the report output format.

 - Verifies Civil 3D host is available and the drawing is loaded.
 Read-only operation — no layers are renamed or deleted.
-Egress disclosure: all false.
+Nothing leaves your machine.

 - Output